Leonardo-Boss/suckless-site/suckless.org/community.md

-COMMUNITY
+Community
 =========

 Mailing lists
 -------------

-* `dev@suckless.org` - for dwm/wmii/st/... users, development discussion, bug reports, patches, and general discussion
+* `dev@suckless.org` - for dwm/dmenu/st/... users, development discussion, bug reports, patches, and general discussion
 * `hackers@suckless.org` - commit messages and diffs from all suckless projects are posted here, and can be replied to
 * `wiki@suckless.org` - for discussion about wiki, also automatic wiki commit messages are posted here.

 ### Best practice

-Please mention `dwm` or `wmii` in the subject when beginning a new discussion on the `dev@suckless.org` mailing list, if your email is stricly `dwm` or `wmii` related only.
+Please mention `dwm` or `dmenu` in the subject when beginning a new discussion on the `dev@suckless.org` mailing list, if your email is stricly `dwm` or `dmenu` related only.

 ### Mailing list commands